Our Process and Outcomes

 8. Developed strategic vision and milestones

-The PSU in 2030 work group led the development of a strategic vision that described how PSU will be different if it lived up to the commitments made to its priority student markets.
+The PSU in 2030 Work Group led the development of a strategic vision that described how PSU will be different if it lives up to the commitments made to its priority student markets.
 The group also created milestones and metrics to show positive progress.

 Learn more and read PSU’s draft 2030 strategic vision